Perinatal stroke: Echocardiogram

 Abnormality in the heart rate can be detected by an echocardiogram which creates a detailed image of the heart by utilising sound waves.
-This method locates the clot’s source in the heart, which migrated to the brain and resulted in a stroke.
+This method locates the clot's source in the heart, which migrates to the brain and results in a stroke.

-Blood Tests
+Blood tests

 Blood tests examine various factors leading to perinatal strokes such as signs of infections, clotting conditions, and coagulation disorders.
 These include tests for clotting disorders such as thrombophilia and inflammatory disorders.

-Genetic Tests
+Genetic tests

 Genetic tests examine the hereditary risk factors for blood clots leading to stroke.
 Genetic screening is recommended for patients who have a family history of thrombophilia.

 Prognosis

-Perinatal stroke’s severity determines its prognosis.
+Perinatal stroke's severity determines its prognosis.
 61% of infants who experienced a perinatal stroke are also diagnosed with cerebral palsy.
-While, infants with greater stroke severities and involvement of structures such as the precentral gyrus and Wernicke’s area have a critical prognosis.
+While, infants with greater stroke severities and involvement of structures such as the precentral gyrus and Wernicke's area have a critical prognosis.
 Infants who survived a perinatal stroke may develop disabilities like cerebral palsy, sensory dysfunctions, ADHD, and visual or hearing difficulties.
 As the prognosis is correlated with the progression of the symptoms, treatments allow the infants to recover quickly and reduces the chance of them suffering any long-term disabilities.